Contents

 Over the years we have continually improved our cases, including the development of our carbon range.
 Providing for instruments with larger than normal dimensions always has been an important part of the business.

 In 1996 we moved to larger workshops north of Norwich where all production is now in-house.
-To cope with increased demand, the staff expanded.
-Neil and his brother Mark custom mould 'cello cases in carbon and fibreglass and then custom fit the cases.
-Bob assists Neil with surface finishing and assembly while Mike and Sylvie also mould in carbon and mould the fibreglass bass cases.
+To cope with increased demand, our staff expanded.
+Neil, Mark and Luke work in close co-operation, custom moulding the cases in carbon and fibreglass, surface finishing and finally assembling each one to its chosen specification.
+So we have a good team focusing on each case individually.